 Literature Review and Data Analysis on Deaths in Custody

-The first report reviews existing research literature and data focused on the prevalence, patterns, and contexts of deaths in custody; discusses the limitations of the existing research; and presents findings from a new analysis of data on mortality in correctional institutions.
-In the new analysis, decedent data reported through the Bureau of Justice Statistics’ (BJS) Mortality in Correctional Institutions program is linked to other collections that include information about facility characteristics and practices, as an initial step to explore factors associated with deaths in correctional institutions.
+The report from the first study reviews existing research literature and data focused on the prevalence, patterns, and contexts of deaths in custody; discusses the limitations of the existing research; and presents findings from a new analysis of data on mortality in correctional institutions.
+In the new analysis, decedent data reported through the Bureau of Justice Statistics’ Mortality in Correctional Institutions program is linked to other collections that include information about facility characteristics and practices, as an initial step to explore factors associated with deaths in correctional institutions.
 Finally, the report considers implications of the findings and opportunities for improving the future collection and analysis of data on deaths in custody.

 Deaths in Custody Reporting Act (DCRA) Study, 2021-2024